immutable/imx-core-sdk-golang/README.md

 ### Contract requests

 Immutable X is built as a ZK-rollup in partnership with StarkWare.
 We chose ZK-rollups because it is the only L2 scaling solution that has the same security guarantees as layer 1 Ethereum.
-The upshot of this is that you can mint or trade NFTs on Immutable X with zero gas costs whilst not compromising on security.
-This mechanism is the first true “layer 2” for NFTs on Ethereum.
+The upshot of this is that you can mint or trade NFTs on Immutable X with zero gas costs whilst not compromising on security -- the first true “layer 2” for NFTs on Ethereum.

 The Core SDK provides interfaces for all smart contracts required to interact with the Immutable X platform.